ranjitsingha/DeepCaption-Ai-Public/README.md

 </p>

 <p align="center">
-  <strong>DeepCaption Ai</strong><br>
-  This app seamlessly generates captions for videos in any language, ensuring accurate and high-quality subtitles.
-The generated SRT file can be easily exported and used in other video editing applications, making the captioning process smooth and efficient.
+  <strong>Deep Caption</strong><br>
+  Deep Caption is an innovative Android app available on the Play Store that stands out with its unique features.
+It enables users to generate subtitles in any language and even translates them into English letters, all while preserving the original pronunciation.
+The app also offers the flexibility to export the generated subtitle file, which can be seamlessly imported into other video editors for further customization.
+What makes Deep Caption even more appealing is its affordability.
+Unlike other subtitle generation apps on the Play Store, which typically require a subscription of ₹800–₹1000 per month, Deep Caption provides unlimited subtitle generation for just ₹100.
+Experience the convenience of professional-quality subtitles at an unbeatable price with Deep Caption!
 </p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0c4b5d51-6536-4b85-bd7e-08bddb33addc" alt="DeepCaption AI Preview" width="150">
 </p>

-## Deep Caption Ai - Important Links
+## Deep Caption - Important Links

 - [Privacy Policy](https://ranjitsingha.github.io/DeepCaption-Ai-Public/PrivacyPolicy.html)
 - [Terms and Conditions](https://ranjitsingha.github.io/DeepCaption-Ai-Public/Terms.html)